[ PDF version ]

 View slideshows of the scans: MRI-2 | MRI-1

-The second scan appears to show a small rigid box-like structure (or structures), self-evidently of non-biological origin, approximately 1cm square, and situated behind the back of my throat close to the brain-stem; while the first scan appears to show an object, also of non-biological origin, situated within my neck to the left of my spinal column (‘right’ in the images).
+The second scan appears to show a small rigid box-like structure (or structures), self-evidently of non-biological origin, approximately 1cm square, and situated behind the back of my throat close to the brain-stem; while the first scan appears to show an object, also of non-biological origin, situated within my neck to the left of my spinal column (‘right’ in the images).2

 Due to the highly sensitive nature of the evidence therefore, and the implicit threat to national security posed by the prospect of its revelation, public disclosure of the evidence has been rigorously suppressed across all UK institutions since the creation of the first MRI scan in October 2008.
 This means that no doctor has been prepared openly to discuss the evidence (even with myself) in a way that might be seen to corroborate the existence of the implants.
 That is to say that the evidence has been systematically covered-up by each of the hospitals responsible for producing the scans.
-Hence, for primarily political reasons, I have been unable to receive health assessment and care that fully ackowledges the truth of my medical condition as it is revealed by these MRI scans.3
+Hence, for primarily political reasons, I have been unable to receive health assessment and care that fully acknowledges the truth of my medical condition as it is revealed by these MRI scans.4

 The original radiological report on the first MRI scan made at St Thomas’ Hospital Radiology Dept. in October 2008 made no reference to the anomaly revealed in images 7.13-7.15 from the scan, concluding with the words: “No significant intracranial abnormality identified”.
 This resulted in my submitting a complaint to Guy’s & St Thomas’ (‘GSTT’) Complaints Dept., in March 2013, over the apparent attempts to cover-up this evidence by both St Thomas’ Radiology Dept., and subsequently also the Neurology Dept. at Guy’s Hospital (see: Complaint to GSTT for a detailed account of the progress of this complaint).